131 Commando Squadron Royal Engineers

 Eligibility - Commando Trained personnel.
 Rejoiners and transferees who are already Commando Trained can join the Squadron beyond 35 years, subject to role and availability of vacancies (please contact us directly for details).
 Note that there is no requirement to undergo Commando Training again if you have already passed the Commando Course with another part of the UK Armed Forces.

-We meet prospective joiners at all 4 locations at 2000 hrs on the 2nd and 4th Tuesday of each month (except at Christmas and New Year).
+We meet prospective joiners at all 4 locations on the first Tuesday of each month, except when there is a bank holiday, in which case joiners should visit on the second Tuesday instead.
+Arrival times are 1930 hours sharp at London, Bath and Plymouth, and 2000 hours in Birmingham.
 If you're serious about becoming a Commando Engineer Reservist, just come and see us - there's no need to make contact in advance.
+Please bring proof of identity with you.